Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/getting-started-with-dedicated-server/guide.en-asia.md

 You can easily reinstall your server or choose a different OS image to install in your [OVHcloud Control Panel](/links/manager).
 In the `General information`{.action} tab, click on `...`{.action} next to the operating system and then click `Install`{.action}.

 ![Reinstall button](/pages/assets/screens/control_panel/product-selection/bare-metal-cloud/dedicated-servers/general-information/reinstalling-your-server-01.png){.thumbnail}

-In the popup window, select one of the installation options:

-- `Install from an OVHcloud template`{.action}: You can select the OS and customise the server configuration.
-- `Install one of your templates`{.action}: In order to apply a customised template, you need to have saved at least one server configuration.
-To do this, check the option `Save this installation` in step 4 of the installation process.
-- `Install from custom image`{.action}: This allows you to install an external image on the server.
-Please refer to the [BYOI guide](/pages/bare_metal_cloud/dedicated_servers/bring-your-own-image) to learn about the settings of this functionality.

 > [!primary]
 >